Vector Symbolic Architectures as a Computing Framework for Emerging Hardware: Fundamentals of HDC/VSA

-where $\mathbf{A}$, $\mathbf{B}$, and $\mathbf{C}$ denote the corresponding item memories containing $\mathbf{a}$, $\mathbf{b}$, and $\mathbf{c}$ arguments, respectively; $\text{sign}(\cdot)$ denotes a step which projects the predictions back to the bipolar values.
-Note that these item memories will contain other hypervectors too but hypervectors stored in $\mathbf{A}$, $\mathbf{B}$, and $\mathbf{C}$ differ from each other.
-The size of each item memory depends on a task but it will affect the performance of the resonator network as larger item memories imply bigger search space.
+where $\mathbf{A}$, $\mathbf{B}$, and $\mathbf{C}$ denote the corresponding item memories containing $\mathbf{a}$, $\mathbf{b}$, and $\mathbf{c}$ arguments, respectively, and $\text{sign}(\cdot)$ denotes a step that projects the predictions back to the bipolar values.
+Note that the resonator network does not have to work with only bipolar hypervectors.
+Rather, the usage of the $\text{sign}(\cdot)$ function is determined by the fact that the seed hypervectors in the Multiply-Add-Permute model are bipolar.
+Thus, other types of nonlinearity functions can be used to make a resonator network compatible with the desirable format of the seed hypervectors.
+Note also that these item memories will contain other hypervectors as well, but hypervectors stored in $\mathbf{A}$, $\mathbf{B}$, and $\mathbf{C}$ differ from each other.
+The size of each item memory depends on a task but it will affect the performance of the resonator network as larger item memories imply a larger search space.